nKumar2015/OpenDSA/RST/en/SWDesignAndDataStructs/AdminIDESetup.rst

    .. admonition:: Which version of Eclipse should I download?
 32 or 64-bit? x86_64 or AArch64?

         It is important to download the correct version of Eclipse for you computer's operating system.

         * For Windows: `Review this page to figure out if you have 32-bit or 64-bit Windows <https://support.microsoft.com/en-us/windows/which-version-of-windows-operating-system-am-i-running-628bec99-476a-2c13-5296-9dd081cdd808>`_, and then download the x86_64 for 64-bit Windows, or the x86 for 32 bit windows.

         * For Mac: `Figure out what processor you have in your Mac <https://www.howtogeek.com/706226/how-to-check-if-your-mac-is-using-an-intel-or-apple-silicon-processor/>`_, and then download the Mac x86_64 version for Intel processors, or AArch64 for the Apple processors.

    .. admonition:: How to extract the installation zip file in Windows

-      step 1 Extract the zipped file (likely it will extract to your downloads folder)
+      1. Extract the zipped file (likely it will extract to your downloads folder)
-            a.
-For Window’s, you can specify where to extract - extract it to your user name folder.
-The example below is Professor Hillman’s example.
+      * For Window’s, you can specify where to extract - extract it to your user name folder.
-            b.
-If you did part (a) above, skips steps 2 and 3 step 2 Find the eclipse folder (after extraction - very likely in your downloads folder) step 3 Move the eclipse folder to your user name folder (this is where the installer would put your folder) step 4
+      * If you did part (a) above, skips steps 2 and 3
+      2. Find the eclipse folder (after extraction - very likely in your downloads folder)
+      3. Move the eclipse folder to your user name folder (this is where the installer would put your folder)

 3. After the download is complete, follow the installation instructions